 Cart abandonment is a real issue for online merchants.
 A customer can start filling an online shopping cart and then abandon it and your site with little warning.
 Checkout processes, payments acceptance, incentives, and shipping costs, these are all things that influence a customer's decision to complete the sale.
 Make sure you're on top of how customers are using your site and the points at which they abandon the experience.
 The intelligence can go along way in helping you refine the shopper's experience through to checkout.
 Don't offer the payment method they want to use?
 It's one reason for cart abandonment.

 The world is more global than ever and so is commerce.
 International payments acceptance could be an additional path to success for your business.
 International payments are also much more complex than standard acceptance and settlement in U.S. dollars.
-A good online merchant account will either include, or connect you to, acceptance and settlement options that are right you.
+A good web merchant account will either include, or connect you to, acceptance and settlement options that are right you.
 For the most part, smaller online retailers will want to accept a range of currencies while still settling in U.S. dollars.
 This is different for online retailers and sellers who maintain more complex business and financial operations, including those outside of the U.S.